YaribDiaz/YaribDiaz/README.md

 - 👋 Hi, I’m @yaribdiaz
-- 👀 I’m interested in web developer
+- 👀 I’m frontend developer
-- 🌱 I’m currently learning about React, APIs and all about Frontend
+- 🌱 I’m currently learning all about web, APIs and all about frontend

 <h2>📊 Github Stats</h2>